rocketlabtoronto/Supabase/README.md

 ## Workflow (at a glance)

-There are five flows.
-The Orchestrator runs #2 then #3 (in that order).
-The others are manual.
+There are four primary ingestion flows.
+The Orchestrator runs all four in order.

 ```
 1) TSX symbols (optional)